-If one of our processors detects a personal data breach, the processor must notify us that the breach has taken place and we in turn notify the ICO.
+If one of our processors detects a personal data breach, the processor must notify dataservices@judicium.com that the breach has taken place.

 Operations retention policy

 It is imperative that after a candidate completes a programme with us, we retain only the personal data necessary for our legal obligations.
 In line with this, group administrators must ensure that Canvas profiles and any documents in G drive containing personal data of candidates is removed as per the milestones.
 Personal data, including documentary data and correspondence, shall only be held on the CCMS.